Find a FYRE Opportunity

 Potential Student Tasks

-Students may be trained in a variety of laboratory techniques including cell culture, protein extraction, immunoblotting, general lab skills (e.g., pipetting and making buffers), serum isolation, hormone assays, histology, immunohistochemistry, CASA etc. Students may also assist with animal (e.g., pigs and/or mice) work if desired.
-Some lab maintenance related to your research will be expected (e.g., autoclaving tips, labeling tubes, washing dishes etc).
+Students may be trained in a variety of laboratory techniques including cell culture, protein extraction, immunoblotting, general lab skills (e.g., pipetting and making buffers), serum isolation, hormone assays, histology etc. Students may also assist with animal (e.g., pigs and/or mice) work if desired.
+Lab maintenance related to your research will be expected (e.g., autoclaving tips, labeling tubes, washing dishes etc).

 Student Qualifications